 Hurricane Season in the Caribbean

 The official hurricane season for the Caribbean runs from June 1 through November 30, although the peak of the season is from mid-August to late October.

 "If you're planning an outside Caribbean wedding on a specific date, it's more likely to be interrupted by rain during the hurricane season," says Bob Sheets, former director of the National Hurricane Center.
-"But if you're taking a one- or two-week vacation to the islands and that's the best time for your to go, then go.
+"But if you're taking a one- or two-week vacation to the islands and that's the best time for you to go, then go.
 You may get a day of rain, but the odds of you getting hit by a hurricane in the Caribbean are quite small."

+For less wind and more stable conditions, visit the Caribbean during its dry season, ranging from February to June.
+During these months, you can expect low winds, clear skies, and very few rain showers.
 However, as with all plans involving weather, it is always best to check the local weather before leaving on your trip so you can best plan out what to bring, what do to, and how to get the most out of your Caribbean getaway.

 What to Pack: Make the most of the Caribbean's great weather by spending lots of time outdoors!
 Pack a swimsuit, beach or pool coverups, and other light clothing like shorts, linen pants, and flowy dresses.
 Insect repellant and sunscreen is always a must-pack in the Caribbean.